cs-tsui/icp-openldap/README.md

 ## Updated Installation

 This update allows the chart can to be used with latest version of OCP/Kubernetes with updates to the API version of deployments.
 It also removes the use of `hostPath` and uses emptyDir instead so no host scc's are needed.
 Tested with Helm 3.
+Refer to `Setup IBM Common Services LDAP integration` section to add LDAP to common services.

 ```
 # Set Variables